-6.4.
-Research Degree Examinations
+6.4 Research Degree Examinations

-- 6.4.1.
-Research Degree examinations refer to the examination process following a student's submission of their thesis for the degree of MPhil or PhD.
-For the avoidance of doubt, Transfer Panels are not deemed comprise Research Degree examinations. - 6.4.2.
-The College's regulations governing the conduct of Research Degree examinations are set out separately in in CG1 - Guidelines for Research Degree Candidates and Supervisors.
-All candidates for examination for the degree or MPhil or PhD should read these guidelines in the months leading to their thesis submission. - 6.4.3.
-Links to all Examination documents and forms can be found on the Goldsmiths Research Degree Examination Webpage. - 6.4.4.
-Questions relating to Research Degree examinations should be directed to research-degrees@gold.ac.uk
+6.4.1 Research Degree examinations refer to the examination process following a student's submission of their thesis for the degree of MPhil or PhD.
+For the avoidance of doubt, Transfer Panels and the assessments they entail are not deemed to comprise Research Degree examinations.

+6.4.2 The College's regulations governing the conduct of Research Degree examinations are set out separately in in CG1 - Guidelines for Research Degree Candidates and Supervisors.
+All candidates for examination for the degree or MPhil or PhD should read these guidelines in the months leading to their thesis submission.

+6.4.3 Links to all Examination documents and forms can be found on the Goldsmiths Research Degree Examination Webpage.

+6.4.5 Questions relating to Research Degree examinations should be directed to research-degrees@gold.ac.uk